 (Indigenous peoples, ethnic groups and tribes which I met, who still - at least when I was there - retain a strong cultural identity)

-Peoples of the Omo Valley (Ethiopia) : a mosaic of different ethnic groups, especially the Mursi & their lip plate women (1987) and, rather nearby, peoples of eastern South Sudan (Toposas ...)
-(2020).
+Peoples of the Omo Valley (Ethiopia) : a mosaic of ethnic groups, such as the Mursi (lip plate women) (1987) & Peoples of Eastern South Sudan, very authentic, such as the Toposas..., in a relatively nearby region (2020).

 Northwest.
 Traditional homes ('tatas') built as fortresses for protection from wild animals & intruders (January 1993).

 Dzanga-Sangha rainforest.
 Hunter-gatherers, still living in small round huts made of branches and leaves.
 Saw Bayaka practicing net-hunting (May 2017).

 South Kivu.
 Northeast, Ituri forest (Beni area).
 Also named : Bambuti.
 Reached after some exhausting trekking in the equatorial forest.